rishiarun404-afk/Unlimited-game-section/README.md

 ---

-This project is a web application for an unlimited game section.
-It collects users' email addresses and IP addresses for account verification and server analytics.
+This project is a web application that collects users' email addresses and IP addresses.
 It consists of an HTML form where users input their email, and JavaScript code that retrieves their IP addresses using external APIs and WebRTC technology.

 ## Project Structure